jbangurajr/lpidevopslabs/README.md

 ## Instructions for use

-- Understand the DevOps concepts through the course material (PRACTICAL DEVOPS TOOLS.pdf) available here.
+- Understand the DevOps concepts through the course material (PRACTICAL DEVOPS TOOLS.pdf).

-- Complete the practical cases (with the book available on Amazon : https://www.amazon.fr/dp/B0B5PK5P9V/ ) as you go along in order to consolidate the notions learned in the course material.
+- Complete the practical cases (with the book available on Amazon : https://www.amazon.com/PRACTICAL-DEVOPS-TOOLS-Preparing-Certification-ebook/dp/B0B5PK5P9V?ref_=ast_author_dp)) as you go along in order to consolidate the notions learned in the course material.

 ## Summary